-The following narrative analysis should be read in combination with CenterPoint Energy Houston Electric, LLC's Interim Financial Statements and notes contained in this Form 10-Q.
+The following narrative analysis should be read in combination with our Interim Financial Statements and notes contained in Item 1 of this report.

-Effective August 31, 2002, Reliant Energy, Incorporated (Reliant Energy) consummated a restructuring transaction (the Restructuring) in which it, among other things, (1) conveyed its Texas electric generation assets to an affiliated company, Texas Genco Holdings, Inc. (Texas Genco), (2) became an indirect, wholly owned subsidiary of a new utility holding company, CenterPoint Energy, Inc. (CenterPoint Energy), (3) was converted into a Texas limited liability company named CenterPoint Energy Houston Electric, LLC (CenterPoint Houston or the Company), and (4) distributed the capital stock of its operating subsidiaries, including Texas Genco, to CenterPoint Energy.
+Effective August 31, 2002, Reliant Energy, Incorporated (Reliant Energy) consummated a restructuring transaction (the Restructuring) in which it, among other things, (1) conveyed its Texas electric generation assets to an affiliated company, Texas Genco Holdings, Inc. (Texas Genco), (2) became an indirect, wholly owned subsidiary of a new utility holding company, CenterPoint Energy, Inc. (CenterPoint Energy), (3) was converted into a Texas limited liability company named CenterPoint Energy Houston Electric, LLC (we, us, CenterPoint Houston or the Company), and (4) distributed the capital stock of its operating subsidiaries, including Texas Genco, to CenterPoint Energy.
 As part of the Restructuring, each share of Reliant Energy common stock was converted into one share of CenterPoint Energy common stock.
-Pursuant to the provisions of certain of its existing debt agreements applicable when the properties or assets of Reliant Energy were transferred to another entity substantially as an entirety, CenterPoint Energy, and Reliant Energy was released as the primary obligor on such debt.
+Pursuant to the provisions of certain of its existing debt agreements applicable when the properties or assets of Reliant Energy were transferred to another entity substantially as an entirety, CenterPoint Energy expressly assumed certain debt and other obligations of Reliant Energy, and Reliant Energy was released as the primary obligor on such debt.
 For additional information on the Restructuring, see Note 1 to the Interim Financial Statements.